vipulnaik/diet-exercise-health/events/2025/2025-01-15-audiological-evaluation.md

-a) Online single-frequency hearing test at https://www.resound.com/en-us/online-hearing-test using both normal headphones and bone conduction, with the tests conducted every few days and at different times of the day and night; the results are fairly consistent across different iterations:
+a) Online single-frequency hearing test at https://www.resound.com/en-us/online-hearing-test using both normal headphones and bone conduction headphones, with the tests conducted every few days and at different times of the day and night; the results are fairly consistent across different iterations:

   * 500 Hz: Both ears are very similar to each other, on both normal headphones and bone conduction headphones (score of about 6 out of